MoritzWM/vfio/README.md

 # My VFIO setup

+## NOTE
+This is not maintained anymore.
+Gaming on Linux is very possible nowadays (see [ProtonDB](https://www.protondb.com/)).
+I don't have Windows anymore.
+I will keep this Repo up so someone might find it some day, but I will no longer contribute anything.

 ## Acknowledgements
 This setup was made possible by:
 - the ArchWiki, most notably these two pages: [PCI passthrough via OVMF](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF "VFIO"), [QEMU](https://wiki.archlinux.org/index.php/QEMU "QEMU")